Which iPhone 8 Storage Size Should You Buy: 64GB or 256GB?

-Choosing the right iPhone 8 storage size for you and your needs can be tricky, but we’re here to help you decide between the 64GB model and the larger, more expensive 256GB iPhone 8.
+Choosing the right iPhone 8 storage size for you and your needs can be tricky so we’re here to help you decide between the 64GB model and the larger, more expensive 256GB iPhone 8.

 The easiest thing to do is to just buy as much storage as your bank account allows, but many of you don’t need 256GB of internal storage on your phone.